 5. How to Run During and After Pregnancy

 If you are pregnant, there are some good tips to follow if you want to continue running during pregnancy.
 You can continue running if you already did it before you became pregnant but be aware of your body signals and stop if it becomes uncomfortable.
 Use your common sense and do not expose yourself to extreme exertion and avoid running in hot weather.
 It’s particularly important to an awareness of body temperature because if your temperature exceeds 38.3 degrees C, the risk of birth defects increases.

 Keep an eye on temperature if you increase the amount of training.
 By great efforts, the blood is directed into the hard-working muscles and away from the child but nobody knows exactly how small the blood flow to the womb has to be before the womb enters an oxygen deficit.

-Particular in relation to the training of abdominal muscles as they are important stabilizers of the spine.
+Particular about the training of abdominal muscles as they are important stabilizers of the spine.
 Particular in the last third of pregnancy, they have been very much loaded and stretched.
-You can start Running again after about 4 – 6 weeks.
-Be careful at the beginning and if the training causes discomfort of any kind, you should postpone your startup for a few weeks.
-The child may well be with you in the training, since there are baby joggers on the market today.
+You can start running again after about 4 – 6 weeks.
+Be careful at the beginning and if the training causes the discomfort of any kind, you should postpone your startup for a few weeks.
+The child may well be with you in the training since there are baby joggers on the market today.

-If you are Interesting in How to Run for Women the Safe Way , I hope you like this review and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+If you are interested in how to run for women the Safe Way, I hope you like this review and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.